- Intellectual Property LLM Curriculum and Degree Requirements

 - Careers in Intellectual Property Law

-The LLM program director works closely with the Career, Academic, and Alumni Services Office (CAAS) to provide appropriate services to LLM students.
+The LLM program director works closely with the Career & Academic Services Office (CAS) to provide appropriate services to LLM students.

 Although the School of Law cannot guarantee employment during law school or upon graduation, we make every effort to help our students and graduates find suitable employment opportunities.
 Year after year, many judges, law firms, government agencies, and other employers seek our students and graduates.